nicholasgriffintn/aws-sagemaker-data-platform/SETUP.md

 Replace YOUR_AWS_ACCOUNT_ID with the account ID from aws sts get-caller-identity.

 Note: `deployEndpoint` is `false` by default.
-Enable it after training your first model (see Step 11).
+Enable it before running your first pipeline - the endpoint will be automatically created by the model auto-deployer after the first successful pipeline run (see Step 11).

 ## Step 3: Install All Dependencies